openSUSE/gitarro/doc/BASICS.md

         --changelogtest              Check if the PR includes a changelog entry (Automatically sets --file ".changes").
     -u, --url 'TARGET_URL'           Specify the URL to append to add to the GitHub review.
 Usually you will use an URL to the Jenkins build log.
     -P                               '--PR 'NUMBER'
                                      Specify the PR number instead of checking all of them.
-This will force gitbot to run the against a specific PR number,even if it is not needed (useful for using Jenkins with GitHub webhooks).
+This will force gitarro to run the against a specific PR number,even if it is not needed (useful for using Jenkins with GitHub webhooks).
         --https                      If present, use https instead of ssh for git operations

 Help:
     -h, --help                       help

-Example: gitbot.rb -r openSUSE/gitbot -c 'python-test' -d 'someCoolTest' -g /tmp/pr-ruby01/ -t /tmp/test.sh -f '.py'
+Example: gitarro.rb -r openSUSE/gitarro -c 'python-test' -d 'someCoolTest' -g /tmp/pr-ruby01/ -t /tmp/test.sh -f '.py'
 ```

 # Installation